jenkins-infra/kubernetes-management/charts/plugin-site/README.md

 ```

-The `ingress host` and the `restApiUrl` need to be reachable from both your desktop and from the k8s cluster
+The `ingress host` need to be reachable from both your desktop and from the k8s cluster

 ### Minikube gotchas